 - Brussels Talking: Europe, Media and Society Lecture Series

 - Journalism Practice in Europe

 - Master Thesis

 Traineeship or elective courses:

 - Populist and Radical Political Discourses in Europe

 Several scholarship options are available.
 Please check the university website for more information.

-Students also continue your academic career as a PhD researcher.
+Students also can continue their academic careers as a PhD researchers.

 Our alumni are currently working as journalists and communication and media professionals in Brussels and across Europe and beyond in a variety of sectors and organisations.
 Positions include: journalists; press officers, communication officials and policy advisors in national, European and international institutions and NGO's; marketing managers and social media strategists; lobbying and advocacy; academic researchers, independent entrepreneurs in the media and communication sector.